IBM/maximo-labs/MkDocs/ocp_8.9/docs/post_deployment.md

 Log in using superuser credentials.

 1\.
-Go to OpenShift project `mas-masdemo-core`, Secrets.
+Go to OpenShift project `mas-maximo89-core`, Secrets.

 2\.
 Search for "superuser".
 Click reveal username and password.
 Log in.